Elephant Conservation Charities

 Tsavo Trust in Kenya have a wildlife conservation programme, including the Big Tusker Project,, a Community Conservancy Programme, and an Animal Welfare Programme.
 The Tsavo Trust partners with the Tusk Trust in the UK and Tusk USA, and you can make donations here.

 The David Sheldrick Wildlife Trust has veterinary units, an Orphan Project, eight full time anti-poaching units and a community outreach programme.
 It also gives direct support to the Kenyan Wildlife Service.
 You can donate here.
-And you can foster an elephant here for a minimum of $50.
+And you can adopt an elephant here for £35.00

 The Mali Elephant Project aims to protect a unique population of 550 sub-desert elephants.
 It is a joint initiative of The WILD Foundation and the International Conservation Fund of Canada.
 Funding is being used to train and mobilize a rapid response armed anti-poaching force who can act on information provided by the project’s community information networks.
 Visit the project here